• Home

 The cost per inquiry would be $20.

-• Cost per Impression: You will need to have exact numbers on impressions for this calculation, which your analytics may or may not provide.
+• Cost per Impression: You will need to have exact numbers on impressions for this figure, which your analytics may or may not provide.
 This type of metric is helpful if you simply want to increase your brand recognition and assume that those who view your ad will have improved recognition in the future.
-This calculation does not require the ad viewers to take any action.
+This figure does not require the ad viewers to take any action.

 Example: Assume you spend $2,000 on marketing and 1,000 people see your advertisement.